feature-creeps/observability-workshop/workshop_schedule.md

 ## Learning objectives

 * Explain what observability is and why it is valuable
+* How to question(/test) not only applications, but system risks
 * Describe when to use different types of telemetry
 * Understand common risks of a distributed system